codemonstur/HTMLCompiler/README.md

 The code will compile all HTML files in `src/main/websrc` to `target/classes/webbin` while mirroring the directory structure.

+For an example how to set this up see here: https://github.com/codemonstur/HTMLCompiler-example

 ### How to use from the command line